BDC Hamburger Icon

 Follow these steps to add beacons to your marketing strategy:

-1. Create a business app.
-The key to using beacons is to have a business app.
-The app should be easy to use and give customers access to information and rewards they otherwise wouldn’t have.
-Use one of the best business app makers or hire a developer to create your business app and include beacon functionality.
+1. Create a business app: Business apps are vital for beacon usage.
+Your app should be easy to use and give customers access to information and rewards they otherwise wouldn’t have.
+Use a reputable business app maker or hire a developer to create your business app and include beacon functionality.

 author image